José Ramos – Director

 I work in partnership with an ecosystem of creative people to develop high impact projects where clients imagine, design and innovate breakthroughs that lead to transformation and foundational wellbeing.

 I have taught foresight, public policy and social innovation at a number of universities, including at the Lee Kuan Yew School of Public Policy, Swinburne University of Technology, and the University of Sunshine Coast.
 I am senior consulting editor for the Journal of Future Studies, and have over 50 publications spanning economic, cultural foresight and political change.
 I am an honorary fellow with the Centre for Cultural Diversity and Wellbeing.
+Full CV

-Gareth Priday – Senior Consultant
+Gareth Priday – Senior Consultant and Partner

 I’m a foresight practitioner and researcher with a focus on systemic innovation and Living Labs.
 I bring together researchers, businesses and end-users to co-create solutions to a real life problems.
 I help participants to work together to understand end-user needs, create design solutions, develop prototypes and test commercial products.